 Making the most of lockdown

-Whether we like it or not we find ourselves in lockdown for the foreseeable future.
+Whether we like it or not we find ourselves facing some sort of lockdown and/or restrictions for the foreseeable future.
 It’s a bit of a mixed bag; for many lockdown means isolation, loneliness, boredom.
 It means worry and fear about relatives, friends, and colleagues at risk of, or fighting the virus.
 For others it means rest, recuperation, excitement.
-It means joy at the thought of resting up after a busy year, of extra time to pursue hobbies and passions, of time to help others and develop.
+It means joy at the thought of rest, of extra time to pursue hobbies and passions, of time to help others and develop.

 Many of us will hold a mix of these thoughts and emotions and we need to ensure we cling to the hope of the gospel.
 This is a true and certain hope which, because of Christ, we can cry out ‘Where, O death, is your victory?
 Where, O death, is your sting?'
 (1 Corinthians 15:55).

-As Christians looking to enter politics we have such an opportunity during this time of lockdown to do good and love our neighbour and better equip ourselves to handle the challenges and opportunities of the public square.
+As Christians looking to enter politics we have such an opportunity during this more restricted time to do good and love our neighbour and better equip ourselves to handle the challenges and opportunities of the public square.
 Here I outline some ways in which we can make the most of this time:

 As we see above, the power of sin and death has been utterly defeated in Christ’s resurrection.
 Our natural response to this should be to praise God just as Paul, the writer of the letter to the Corinthians does; ‘But thanks be to God!
 He gives us the victory through our Lord Jesus Christ’ (1 Corinthians 15:57).